harryleesan/kubernetes-workshop/README.md

 2. Refresh Productpage a few times to see the Reviews section alternate between version 1 and version 3.

+### Advanced

+Istio has advanced traffic management which includes [Traffic Shifting](https://istio.io/docs/tasks/traffic-management/traffic-shifting/).
+This is particularly useful if you want to do canary or A/B testing on your application.
+After you have completed Lab 6 you can experiment with this.

 # Lab 6: Assign a hostname to BookInfo [5 minutes]